renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/tools/review.md

   </tr>
   <tr>
     <td><b>require_ticket_analysis_review</b></td>
-    <td>If set to true, and the PR contains a GitHub ticket number, the tool will add a section that checks if the PR in fact fulfilled the ticket requirements.
+    <td>If set to true, and the PR contains a GitHub or Jira ticket link, the tool will add a section that checks if the PR in fact fulfilled the ticket requirements.
 Default is true.</td>
   </tr>
 </table>